-A provision for unearned premiums represents that part of the gross premiums written that is estimated will be earned in the following or subsequent financial periods.
-It is calculated using the daily pro rata method, adjusted if necessary to reflect any variation in the incidence of risk during the period covered by the contract.
+A provision for unearned premiums (gross of reinsurance) represents that part of the gross premiums written that it is estimated will be earned in the following financial periods.
+It is calculated using the daily pro-rata method, under which the premium is apportioned over the period of risk.

-(c) Provision & Claims
+(c) Claims incurred